Effective supervision in adult social care

 - Delivering the Care Certificate

-The Effective supervision guide is availble from our bookshop for £20.
-Visit our bookshop today to get your copy.
+The Effective supervision guide is available from our bookshop.

 Our free guide gives a summary of how you can start to enforce and practice effective supervision.
 It also gives further insight of what is in the main guide.